Can a Small Model Learn to Look Before It Leaps? Dynamic Learning and Proactive Correction for Hallucination Detection: Method

 where $\Psi^{n}$ is retrieved based on similarity to the current claim from the actor's memory $\mathcal{M}_A$, which stores tuples of (claim, strategy, advantage value).
 Based on the stored advantage value $A$, it's composed of samples from both successful precedents $\Psi_{\text{pos}}^{n}$ for $A > 0$ and cautionary tales $\Psi_{\text{neg}}^{n}$ for $A \leq 0$.
 Upon completing the trajectory $\tau$, the actor passes it to the critic for evaluation.
 The actor's memory is updated with the strategy and its evaluated advantage:

 where $A(\pi_{strat}, \tau)$ is the advantage value calculated by the critic.

 \paragraph{Critic: Strategy Evaluation} The critic is an evaluator agent that provides a quantitative feedback signal by calculating the advantage value $A(\pi_{strat}, \tau)$ for a completed trajectory $\tau$.
-This value measures the quality of the strategy by comparing its actual result with a baseline learned.
+Once the trajectory is finalized, the critic assigns a comprehensive strategic score $V(s_0)$ based on the predefined scoring principles illustrated in Figure \ref{fig:critic_prompt}.

-To compute the advantage, the critic first estimates a state-value function $V(s_n)$, which represents the expected future outcome of being in state $s_n$.
-The critic models this function directly, using its memory $\mathcal{M}_C$ to store past (state, value) pairs.
-This memory helps the critic learn to fit the value function via in-context learning:
+To formalize this process, the critic estimates a state-value function $V(s_n)$, representing the measured utility of the trajectory from state $s_n$.
+The critic models this function by using its memory $\mathcal{M}_C$ to store past (state, value) pairs, allowing it to fit the value function via in-context learning:

 After each trajectory, the newly computed state values are used to update the memory: